-- (1) Councilor.
-The office of councilor becomes vacant upon the incumbent's: (a) death, (b) adjudicated incompetency, (c) recall from office, (d) failure following election or appointment to qualify for the office within 10 days after the time for his or her term of office to begin, (e) absence from all meetings of the council within a 60 day period without the council's consent, (f) ceasing to reside in the district from which elected or appointed, except an district boundaries are reapportioned and a councilor is assigned to a district where the councilor does not reside and the councilor becomes a resident of the reapportioned district within 60 days after the reapportionment is effective, (g) ceasing to be a qualified elector under state law, (h) conviction of a felony or conviction of a federal or state offense punishable by loss of liberty and pertaining to his or her office, (i) resignation from office, or (j) becoming an - (2) Executive officer and auditor.
+(1) Councilor.
+The office of councilor becomes vacant upon the incumbent's: (a) death, (b) adjudicated incompetency, (c) recall from office, (d) failure following election or appointment to qualify for the office within 10 days after the time for his or her term of office to begin, (e) absence from all meetings of the council within a 60 day period without the council's consent, (f) ceasing to reside in the district from which elected or appointed, except when district boundaries are reapportioned and a councilor is assigned to a district where the councilor does not reside and the councilor becomes a resident of the reapportioned district within 60 days after the reapportionment is effective, (g) ceasing to be a qualified elector under state law, (h) conviction of a felony or conviction of a federal or state offense punishable by loss of liberty and pertaining to his or her office, (i) resignation from office, or (j) becoming an elected officer of the state or a city, county or special district.

+(2) Executive officer and auditor.
 The offices of executive officer or auditor become vacant in the circumstances described in subsection (1)(a)-(d) and (g)-(j) of this section, or if the executive officer or auditor ceases to reside in the Metro area.
-The office of auditor also becomes vacant if the incumbent ceases to hold the designation of certified public accountant or certified internal auditor. - (3) Vacancy after reapportionment.
-If a councilor vacancy occurs after the councilor has been assigned to a reapportioned district under section 32 of this charter, the vacancy is in the district to which that councilor was assigned. - (4) Determination of vacancy.
+The office of auditor also becomes vacant if the incumbent ceases to hold the designation of certified public accountant or certified internal auditor.

+(3) Vacancy after reapportionment.
+If a councilor vacancy occurs after the councilor has been assigned to a reapportioned district under section 32 of this charter, the vacancy is in the district to which that councilor was assigned.

+(4) Determination of vacancy.
 The council is the final judge of the existence of a vacancy.

-- Section 24.
+Section 24.
 Filling Vacancies.
 A majority of councilors holding office shall fill a vacancy by appointment within 90 days after it occurs.
 The term of office of the appointee runs from the time he or she qualifies for the office after appointment until a successor is duly elected and qualifies for the office.
 If the vacancy occurs more than 20 days before the first general election after the beginning of the term for that office, the term of office of the appointee runs only until the first council meeting in the year immediately after that election.
-A person shall be elected for the remainder of the term at the first primary or general election after the beginning of the term. - Section 25.
-Limitations of Terms of Office.
-No person may be elected councilor for more than three consecutive full terms.
-No person may be elected executive officer for more than two consecutive full terms.
-The limitations of this section apply only to terms of office beginning on or after January 2, 1995.
+A person shall be elected for the remainder of the term at the first primary or general election after the beginning of the term.